 8 – Kate had a blue ribbon sewn inside her dress to stick to the old adage: ‘something old, something new, something borrowed, something blue’.

-9 – Wedding gifts to William and Kate included a tandem “Boris bike” from the Mayor of London (then Johnson), a cocker spaniel from James Middleton, a cover of Stevie Wonder’s 1972 ballad “You and I” from George Michael and a Land Rover from an anonymous donor; the couple gave it to the Patterdale team in the Lake District, who then gifted the wheels to the Glossop Mountain Rescue Team.
+9 – Wedding gifts to William and Catherine included a tandem “Boris bike” from the Mayor of London (then Johnson); a cocker spaniel from James Middleton; a cover of Stevie Wonder’s 1972 ballad “You and I” from George Michael; and a Land Rover from an anonymous donor.
+The couple gave it to the Patterdale team in the Lake District, who then gifted the wheels to the Glossop Mountain Rescue Team.

 10 – The couple spent the night at Buckingham Palace, partying into the early hours after their wedding breakfast, before jetting off on their honeymoon to the Seychelles the following day.